 If you are not absolutely proficient in these techniques, you must learn them from a qualified instructor prior to a summit attempt.
-An excellent primer on these techniques can be found in Freedom of the Hills, 8th ed.
+An excellent primer on these techniques can be found in Freedom of the Hills, 8th ed., but is no substitute for proper instruction.
+There are many clubs that offer mountaineering courses, including the Washington Alpine Club, the Boeing Alpine Club, The Mountaineers, and The Mazamas.
 Many climbers choose to hire a guide service.
-This can increase a new climber's chance of summitting while decreasing the chance of making poor decisions.
+This can increase a new or visiting climber's chance of summiting while decreasing the chance of making poor decisions.

 When to go

 The typical climbing season starts in April and runs through September.
-Weather is king on Mt Rainier and more trips are spoiled by poor weather than any other factor.
+Weather is king on Mt Rainier, and more trips are spoiled by poor weather than any other factor.
 Weather improves throughout the season and becomes much more stable after the first week of July.
 The flip side is crevasses open up, snow bridges become weaker, and routes become more circuitous.
-Some routes are only appropriate early in the season as rock fall becomes increasingly problematic after ice binding the rock together melts.
+Some routes are only appropriate early in the season, April through mid June, as rock fall becomes increasingly problematic once the ice that binds the loose volcanic rock melts.
 The trick is to find the sweet spot when conditions are good and weather is stable.
-I have found that July is the best month for this.
-Before you go check the weather and insist on a good forecast: http://www.atmos.washington.edu/data/rainier_report.html
+Historically, I have found that July is the best month for this.
+The last several years, however, have seen low winter snowfalls, particularly during the critical early winter period.
+This has lead to routes becoming icy, broken, and circuitous earlier in the season, and technical routes becoming dangerously out of condition by the end of June.
+Before you go, check the weather and insist on a good forecast.

 Mount Rainier: A Climbing Guide by Mike Gauthier